0xSysR3ll/ants-rdv-notify/README.md

     pip install -r requirements.txt
     ```

-3. Copy the `config.yml` to the app folder and edit the values to match your preferences.
+3. Copy the `config/config-sample.yml` to `app/config/config.yml` and edit the values to match your preferences.

 4. Run the script:
     ```bash